trincadev/serene-pub/README.md

 ## 🚀 Features

-- **AI Model Agnostic:** Connect to OpenAI, Ollama, LM Studio, Llama.cpp, and more
+- **AI Model Agnostic:** Connect to OpenAI, Ollama, Llama.cpp, and more
 - **Character & Persona Management:** Import, create, and edit with rich metadata and avatars
 - **Lorebooks+:** Organize world lore, character lore, and history for deep roleplay
 - **Group Chats:** Multi-character chats for immersive group roleplay and dynamic storylines